Mart7Mcfl7/K1-Max-Various-Changes/README.md

 ### Performance Optimizations
 * **Optimized Python 3.8.20:** A custom-compiled Python runtime designed as a drop-in replacement, specifically optimized for the **Ingenic X2000 (MIPS)** architecture, utilizing **MSA/Vector instructions** to increase performance.
 Tested via symlink override on `/usr/data` partition.
 If you fully integrate it into the system - here be dragons!
 * **Enhanced `c_helper.so`:** Pre-compiled with experimental efficiency improvements for Klippy operations.
-Tested, has been in klippy/extras for months, no instability
+Tested, has been in use for months with no instability.

+### 🎮 Bonus: Doom Port
+* **Doom for the Creality K1:** Runs on the printer's display.
+No sound yet.
+Known issue: shotgun bug (will fix).
+Because if it can run Doom, the hardware isn't weak. 😎

 ## 📂 Repository Structure